MicrosoftDocs/visualstudio-docs/subscriptions/vs-linkedin-learning.md

 0. You can download the LinkedIn App to your phone to have access to your network anywhere.
 You can send a link to your phone, or download directly from the App Store or Google Play.
 You can also click **Next** to skip this step now, and download the app later.

 ### Activate your offer
-1. Now that you’ve either signed in to your LinkedIn account or created a new one, you’re ready to activate your Premium subscription and begin enjoying LinkedIn Learning.
+1. Now that you’ve either signed in to your LinkedIn account or created a new one, you’re ready to activate your Premium subscription.
 Click **Activate your offer**.
    > [!div class="mx-imgBorder"]
    > ![LinkedIn Learning Activate](_img/vs-linkedin/vs-linkedin-Activate1.png "Click 'Activate your offer' to begin learning.")